SkatAI/epitadb/docs/02/2-improve-trees-database.md

 - how many trees per ```domain``` or ```arrondissement```
 - how many trees per stage, genre, species ...
-- how many trees are remarquable ?
+- how many trees are remarkable ?
 - do all trees have a height and a circumference ?
-- what's the average height for different domain, stage or remarquable
+- what's the average height for different domain, stage or remarkable

 any other thing you can think of ?